alphagov/govuk-rfcs/rfc-157-edge-compute.md

 In other words, we will need a VCL -> Compute@Edge -> VCL "sandwich".
 Such an approach is explicitly mentioned in the [Fastly docs](https://developer.fastly.com/learning/concepts/service-chaining/#chaining-more-than-two-services) as the only use case where a chain of more than 2 services is recommended.

 On the Lambda@Edge side, manipulation of the backend response before it hits the cache could be achieved by building an origin response handler.
 This would create code duplication between Lambda@Edge and the second VCL service in the "sandwich", but that can't be helped right now.

+Backend failover will be performed from within the Fastly-specific entrypoint on the Fastly side, and through a CloudFront origin group configured using Terraform on the CloudFront side.

 ## Testing